WWE Hall of Fame (2017): Event

 Due to the launch of the WWE Network shortly before WrestleMania XXX, this event featured the fourth "Red Carpet" event as a one-hour pre-show prior to the start of the event.
-The pre-show was hosted by Michael Cole, and Maria Menounos.
+Michael Cole and Maria Menounos hosted the pre-show.

 In 2016, WWE introduced a new category for the Hall of Fame called the "Legacy" wing.
 Inductees under this new category feature wrestlers from the early years of professional wrestling, primarily during the early part of the 20th century.
 All inductees in 2017 were inducted posthumously and were recognized with a video package at the ceremony.
 Those inducted in the 2017 legacy category were Martin "Farmer" Burns, June Byers, Haystacks Calhoun, Judy Grable, Dr. Jerry Graham, Luther Lindsay, Joseph "Toots" Mondt, Rikidōzan, and Bearcat Wright.